Saving Seeds From Tomatoes, Peppers, Beans, and More Veggies

 These plants, however, tend to dry from the bottom up, a few pods at a time.

-The dry ones are prone to shattering and spreading their seed all over the ground, so either bag the seed heads—literally putting a paper bag tied at the base over the plants to capture the seeds—or pick the dry pods on a daily basis.
+The dry ones are prone to shattering and spreading their seeds all over the ground, so either bag the seed heads—literally putting a paper bag tied at the base over the plants to capture the seeds—or pick the dry pods on a daily basis.
 Old nylons or row-cover materials work well for bagging because you can still see what’s going on with the plant.

 Storing Saved Seeds